PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter2.md

-# Language Fundamentals in MATLAB
+# LANGUAGE FUNDAMENTALS IN MATLAB

-## Entering Commands
+## ENTERING COMMANDS

 In MATLAB, commands can be entered directly into the Command Window or written in scripts and functions.
 Here's a guide on how to enter and execute commands effectively: